Knowledge Management Tools: The Secret Weapon of Customer Service

 Automation and AI-Driven Bots

-In addition to having customers search knowledge bases on their own, AI-driven answer bots can suggest knowledge base articles based on intent derived by natural language processing.
+In addition to having customers search knowledge bases on their own, AI-driven QuickSearch Bots can suggest knowledge base articles based on intent derived by natural language processing.
 This can help deflect queries and reduce ticket volume, but again, it’s only effective if the bot is aligned with the knowledge management tools to offer up accurate content to user queries.

 Human Agent Assistance